 You know how we, as black people, have been telling everyone how awesome it is to be us for generations?
 They tried not to hear it.
 Even while they stole our music, swiped our fashion, and purposely tanned themselves to mimic that color they claimed to hate so much.
+To get that melanin!

 I’m a dark-skinned man.
 In terms of complexion, I’m somewhere between Morris Chestnut and Taye Diggs.
 So, in other words, I look as good as Morris and Taye.
 No further questions.